tylerjwoodfin/remindmail/README.md

 [Y%5]         Year is unsupported.
 (thu)         You must use brackets.
 {thu}         You must use brackets.
-   [W%3]      You must start reminders on the first column.
+   [W%3]      You must start reminders at the start of a newline.
 [W%3-1]       This is invalid.
 To add an offset, you MUST use +.
 [W%3+4]       An offset of 4 makes no sense and won't be triggered because [W%3+3] is the same thing as [W%3+0].
 Use [W%3+1] instead.